 With hindsight, I’m unsure if I should have done it.
 My heel was still aching two weeks after completing the TMB.
 I guess it was a good call not to push it, lest I get a strained heel.
 Plus, I had my heavier-than-usual backpack.
 I still wonder if my body would have been able to make it.
 Probably.

 We made a good time that day.
 Swift on the ascent, we probably had some frustrations to vent because of not doing the Arpette.

 Soon enough, we reached the crest and had a beautiful view of the Rhone valley and the town of Martigny.
 Roughly 200 meters further, we had the signs of the Alp Bovine.
 Cows.
 So many cows.
 And cute calves.
 It seems that the name of the place is not innocent.

 We had to negotiate our way between the cows to reach the restaurant.
 We spent some time in the sun, enjoying some cake and drinks, while fellow walkers were struggling to traverse the growing population of cows (lunchtime!).

 We quickly resumed the walk and descended along the bisse in the Trient Valley.
 At one point, a vertiginous catwalk helps us along the path.
 The view of the valley is stunning.

 We arrived extra early at the inn, breaking all previous day records, and settled for a salad (finally something else than cheese!)
 We enjoyed the sunny afternoon on the terrace.

 Our friends finally reached the inn a couple of hours later.
-They told us that the Fenêtre d'Arpette was beautiful.
+They told us that the Fenêtre d’Arpette was beautiful.
 Hard, longer than expected, knee crunching, but beautiful.
-We told ourselves, looking at the bleeding scratches at their knees, that it wasn't a wrong decision not to do it (excuses!)
+We told ourselves, looking at the bleeding scratches at their knees, that we made the right call not to do it (excuses!)